| | |

 no print copy; members may then log on to the IEEE Xplore to download those

+papers most meaningful or most intriguing to them.
 The Gazette will arrive polybagged with IEEE Signal Processing Magazine

 bi-monthly.
 In the off-month, it will be delivered separately.
 "We're